| Title: | Internal Fragment Identification from Top-Down Mass Spectrometry |

 Makes internal/terminal fragments of a SINGLE peptide/protein input (as single letter amino-acid code) and returns list of all possible sequences ($full, $Nter, $Cter, $inter).

-fragmentSeq( sequ, minSize = 3, maxSize = 300, internFragments = TRUE, separTerm = FALSE, keepRedSeqs = TRUE, prefName = NULL, silent = FALSE, callFrom = NULL )
+fragmentSeq( sequ, minSize = 3, maxSize = 300, internFragments = TRUE, separTerm = FALSE, keepRedSeqs = TRUE, prefName = NULL, silent = FALSE, debug = FALSE, callFrom = NULL )fragmentSeq( sequ, minSize = 3, maxSize = 300, internFragments = TRUE, separTerm = FALSE, keepRedSeqs = TRUE, prefName = NULL, silent = FALSE, debug = FALSE, callFrom = NULL )

 sequ |